epfl-ada/ada-2022-project-radar/README.md

 contains informations about every beer that users can rate on the respective website, e.g. its name, its average rating on the website or the total number of ratings it received.
 - **users.csv**
 contains informations about every user that was active on the website between 2001 and 2017, e.g. his username, the place where he lives or the number of ratings he submitted on the website.
 - **ratings.txt.gz** keeps track of every rating that was submitted on the website between 2001 and 2017.
-A rating is composed
+A rating is composed of five different criteria: appearance, aroma, palate, taste and overall impression.
+The user can also further elaborate his feelings by leaving a comment in form of a small text.

 ## Methods
 **Step: Explore RateBeer dataset**